hiphops-io/hiphops-io.github.io/docs/syntax.md

 If a `when` block doesn't match, that sensor or task will be skipped for this event.

-If prefixed with the annotation `(not)`, the entire match condition is inverted - matching when all of the criteria on the RHS evaluate as false.
+If prefixed with the `(not)` decorator, the result of the match condition is inverted - matching when all of the criteria on the RHS evaluate as false.
+Effectively just a boolean toggle.

 Keys are either `$` or paths to properties on the pipeline run context, their values are the conditions that property must meet.
 Some examples given the following context: